The statistical origins of quantum mechanics: Entropy as a measure of disorder ?

-is indeed an extremum of $K[\rho]$.
-The parameter $k$ has been set equal to $1$ and $\lambda_{2}$ is to be determined from

-Thus, the classical canonical distribution can be obtained in this simple way from a principle of maximal disorder (entropy).
-Can we use a properly adapted version of this powerful principle to solve our present problem ?
+It is easy to see that the well-known canonical distribution of statistical physics is indeed an extremum of $K[\rho]$.
+Can we use a properly adapted version of this powerful principle of maximal disorder (entropy) to solve our present problem ?

-Let us compare the class of theories derived in section~\ref{sec:statisticaltheories} with classical theories like~\eqref{eq:DKDIIDE3}.
+Let us compare the class of theories derived in section~\ref{sec:statisticaltheories} with classical theories like~\eqref{eq:DCV88DSP}.
 This may be of interest also in view of a possible identification of 'typical quantum mechanical properties' of statistical theories.
 We introduce for clarity some notation, based on properties of the sample space.
-Classical statistical physics theories like~\eqref{eq:DKDIIDE3} will be referred to as ''phase space theories''.
+Classical statistical physics theories like~\eqref{eq:DCV88DSP} will be referred to as ''phase space theories''.
 The class of statistical theories, derived in section~\ref{sec:statisticaltheories}, will be referred to as ''configuration space theories''.

 The most fundamental difference between phase space theories and configuration space theories concerns the physical meaning of the coordinates.
 The coordinates $\mathbf{x}$ of phase space theories are (generally time-dependent) labels for particle properties.
 In contrast, configuration space theories are field theories; individual particles do not exist and the (in our case one-dimensional) coordinates $x$ are points in space.